Humboldt County WMA

 Invasive Plants Theater Ad

 • A 20-second outreach video (see above) whose purpose is to raise awareness of the top invasive plants in urban and wildland interface areas of Humboldt County, California.
-It acknowledges that many invasive plants are beautiful but also harmful to agriculture and wildland habitats.
+It acknowledges that many invasive plants are beautiful but harmful to agriculture and wildland habitats.
 The ad encourages people to eradicate invasive plant species on their property.
 The theater ad was developed by the Humboldt Weed Management Area.
 The labor, filming, equipment, and software were provided by the Bureau of Land Management Arcata Field Office and James Sowerwine, a Chicago Botanic Garden Intern working for the Bureau of Land Management Arcata Field Office.

 • Humboldt Weed Management Area Invasive Plants theater ad can be viewed here: